Webziee/Auto-Legit-Cars/README.md

 POE Part 3
 ----------
-The following features/requirements were implemented/met in this part based on the shortcomings of POE part 2:
+The following features/requirements were implemented/met in this version based on the shortcomings of POE part 2:
 - App Runs on Mobile Device ✓
 - Feature Biometric Authentication Implemented ✓
 - Feature Offline Mode Implemented ✓